TrainWeb.org Facebook Page

 Plans from the 1990s to develop Port Covington into a shopping and casino mecca disintegrated after developers failed to attract more than Walmart to the site.
 Awkward access plus failure to put to good use the Port's most attractive aspect -- its water views -- doomed that plan from the start.

-In 2015 the burgeoning Under Armour company purchased large land tracts at Port Covington as well as Westport with smarter ideas for mixed use, including housing.
-Across from the WM docks, Under Armour's presence is already stenciled onto the side of the former Walmart, with lots more to come.
+The burgeoning Under Armour company in 2015 purchased large land tracts at Port Covington as well as Westport with smarter ideas for mixed use, including housing.
+Across from the WM docks, Under Armour's presence is already stenciled onto the side of the former Walmart, with more to come under the area's new name of Baltimore Peninsula.

 Link: what went wrong